dbt, Data Testing, Assertions, Test Coverage, Data Quality

 Measuring test coverage helps identify gaps in your data quality strategy.
 Use dbt packages like dbt-coverage to analyze which models and columns lack tests:

-dbt-coverage compute doc --cov-report coverage-doc.json
+dbt-coverage compute documentation --cov-report coverage-doc.json

 dbt-coverage compute test --cov-report coverage-test.json